 It would be difficult to argue that the B&B industry in Wisconsin has done more for historic restoration than any other lodging segment.
 Or, that the state's B&B association with its library of cookbooks has done more to inspire home chefs than any cadre of culinary institute-trained pros.
 Now it seems the B&B industry is poised to lay claim to a new style of travel - eco-elegant - by pioneering green practices that complement the vacation experience.
 A stay at one of these "eco-elegant" B&Bs is not only a wonderful relaxing getaway but travelers can also feel good knowing their innkeeper makes stewardship of the environment a priority in every aspect of their business.

-Here is a list of Wisconsin inns that wow with their eco-conscious vibe and luxury amenities, four other green inns not to overlook and one to watch for.
+Here is a list of Wisconsin inns that wow with their eco-conscious vibe and luxury amenities, and three other green inns not to overlook and one to watch for.
 All these properties are certified by the Department's Travel Green Wisconsin voluntary certification program.

 Their Green Story: A most eco-elegant accommodation for travelers to the northern tip of Wisconsin, this inn earned the highest score of any Travel Green Wisconsin certified business.
-The innkeepers here, Steve and Nancy Sandstrom, take a comprehensive approach to sustainable operations at their historic property and they do their part to protect the Lake Superior basin too.
-They even drive their own bio-diesel vehicle, converting oil they source from local restaurants to fuel all on their own.
-According to Nancy Sandstrom, "Every purchase we make is thoroughly researched to make sure it uses less energy, provides better comfort and has a long life cycle."
+The innkeepers here take a comprehensive approach to sustainable operations at their historic property and they do their part to protect the Lake Superior basin, too.

-Of Special Note: Their 2003 addition - a freestanding "garden house" with guest suites - was built using all eco-friendly and sustainable materials.
-A full-service spa on the lower level makes use of organic products as well.
+Of Special Note: Their freestanding "garden house" with guest suites was built using all eco-friendly and sustainable materials.

-Innkeepers' Recommendations for Other Green Businesses Around Town: The inn packages adventures with Dreamcatcher Sailing and Wolfsong Dogsledding.
-For lunch, Big Water Café & Coffee Roasters is a sure thing.
+Innkeepers' Recommendations for Other Green Businesses Around Town: For lunch, Big Water Café & Coffee Roasters is a sure thing.

-Innkeepers' Recommendations for Other Green Businesses Around Town: The owners arrange for food tours to local organic farms and an organic cheese factory, gathering food along the way that is then used in a cooking class taught by a local chef.
-In nearby Stockholm, the Stockholm General sells local cheeses and wines.
+Innkeepers' Recommendations for Other Green Businesses Around Town: In nearby Stockholm, the Stockholm General sells local cheeses and wines.

 Their Green Story: A longtime member of both the Door County Land Trust and Green Fund, this B&B is a Select Registry property, meaning it's very luxurious while still being green.
 Joan Holliday owns the inn with her husband Bryan Nelson, and she says many of their guests "come from urban areas and enjoy parking their car and leaving it there, availing themselves to the bikes we provide, or just walking everywhere since we're right in the village."